assistcloud89/HCI/README.md

-# HCI
-Human Computer Interaction @ NHN NEXT 2015
+# Human Computer Interaction @ NHN NEXT 2015

 This is a final project for my HCI class at NHN NEXT.
 There was no restriction on selecting topic, except there must be an interaction between computer and human, and I chose tangible sketchbook using Arduino and Multi-touch screen.